allanalderson/Scorpy/README.md

 The watermark filesize should be about 250 x 100 pixels.

-The folder 'scorpy_resources' contains fonts and images that Scorpy needs (put in the same directory as scorpy.py)
+The folder 'scorpy_resources' contains fonts and images that Scorpy needs.

-NOTE: YOU NEED TO BE 'OFF-AIR' TO MAKE ANY CHANGES.